1. Determine what was stolen

 In America, fraud alerts are free.
 If you request an alert you will get a free credit report.
 You can request an alert via the web or by calling TransUnion (800-680-7289), Experian (888-397-3742), Equifax (888-766-0008), and Innovis (800-540-2505).
 All of them are legally required to contact the other if they receive an individual’s request for a fraud alert.
 In the case of the Equifax data breach, special instructions were provided by the breached agency.

 You can also request a credit freeze to prevent damage to your identity.
 A credit freeze won’t allow credit reports and won’t allow additional accounts to open without your permission.
 Credit card freezes vary in cost, but they are fairly cheap at about $10.
 Keep in mind that a credit freeze can cause complications when you apply for credit cards or if you switch cell providers/cable providers.

-If you’d like to learn more, or if you’d like to have the peace of mind that comes with the SIS suite of products, go here for additional information on our technologies.
+If you’d like to learn more, or if you’d like to have the peace of mind that comes the SIS suite of products, go here for information on our technologies and for contact information.